torchbox/k8s-ts-ingress/docs/index.md

 ## Release history

+* 1.0.0-alpha9 (unreleased):
+    * Feature: the `tls-minimum-version` annotation was implemented.
+    * Feature: the global ConfigMap was implemented.
+    * Feature: the `tls-certificates` configmap option was implemented.
+    * Bug fix: a request for `/` on an Ingress which had `rewrite-target` set on its default path would crash.
+    * Bug fix: annotations which are host-specific rather than path-specific (such as `hsts-max-age`) could be set wrongly.
+    * Bug fix: if TS received an HTTP request before it had finished syncing the initial cluster state, it would leak memory.
+    * Improvement: The plugin was added to Coverity SCAN.
+As a result, several minor bugs were fixed and code quality was improved.

 * 1.0.0-alpha8:
     * Incompatible change: The CORS configuration was changed to be both more clear and more flexible.